 In line with Census Office’s revisions and corrections policy, thorough quality checks will take place on all census statistics which are released.
-Census Office may occasionally need to revise statistics and update information.
+Census Office may occasionally need to revise statistics and update information, including within the Flexible Table Builder.

-Details of where Census Office have discovered an issue with or correction to Census 2021 data are contained in the log for easy reference.
+Details of where Census Office have discovered an issue with or correction to Census 2021 data are contained on this page for easy reference.

 This page also contains a number of quality notes to help users understand quality considerations of the data.